odino/odino.github.com/source/_posts/2013-01-19-starting-to-play-with-the-doctrine-orientdb-odm.markdown

 "doctrine/orientdb-odm": "dev-master",
 ```

-as we are constantly doing bugfixes and so on,
+as we are constantly doing bugfixes and so on
-I would day you would get an update - at least -
+(I would day you would get an update - at least -
-every week.
+every week).

+That is it, now **start playing around!**

 {% footnotes %}
 	{% fn Be aware that if you are retrieving a property which is NULL in the DB and you don't declare it as NULLable, an exception will be thrown (and there is an issue to improve the exception message https://github.com/doctrine/orientdb-odm/issues/152) %}